 Excerpt from the Act – “…capable of being moved from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer).”

-The Round Up On The Law Behind Planning Permission For A Mobile Home
+Concluding The Law Behind UK Planning Permission For A Mobile Home or Static Caravan

 UK law defines a mobile home or caravan within the Caravan Sites Act 1968 (inc. further amendments, such as 2006 Order) according to the structure being tested for: